andersjd/CleaningDataProject/README.md

 ## Project Goal

-The goal of this project is to complete the requirements for the _Getting and Cleaning Data_ course project.
+The goal of this project is to complete the requirements for the __Getting and Cleaning Data__ course project.

 This involves taking data from the __Human Activity Recognition Using Smartphones Data Set__ and manipulating that information to create a tidy summary subset data file.
 This includes the following requirements:

-1.Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-2.Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
-5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Data Source(s)

-This project uses and is dependent upon the"Human Activity Recognition Using Smartphones Dataset", which can be obtained at the following URL:
+This project uses and is dependent upon the __Human Activity Recognition Using Smartphones Dataset__, which can be obtained at the following URL:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip